jhautry/echo-dot/README.md

 *Components Tested*: Firmware SendRequest

-*Purpose*: Determine if any default services transmit data securely during setup mode.
+*Purpose*: To determine if any default services transmit data securely during setup mode.

 *Conducted*: nmap was used to find open ports when services are running